euqip/vue-table-component/README.md

 ## Adding table footer `<tfoot>` information

 Sometimes it can be useful to add information to the bottom of the table like summary data.
-A slot named `tfoot` is available and it receives all of the `rows` data to do calculations on the fly or you can show data directly from whatever is available in the parent scope.
+A slot named `tfoot` is available and it receives the filtered `rows` and all of the `allrows` data to do calculations on the fly or you can show data directly from whatever is available in the parent scope.

 ```html
 <table-component